Followers

 The Take

-The next day, John Sullivan led additional rebel forces now streaming in from across the colony.
-They first surrounded the governor's home, but violence was avoided there, as Wentworth gave in to their demands.
-That evening, December 15th, they returned to the fort and removed all of the arms and supplies as well as some cannon.
-The action resulted in the Americans taking some booty, a tangible benefit.
-This included some sixty muskets, sixteen cannons, and one hundred barrels of precious powder.
-The gunpowder was quickly moved inland and spread among various armed groups in New Hampshire.
-Some of it may have gone to the Patriots around Boston.
-In a land starved of ordnance, this was a minor trove desperately needed.
+The following day, John Sullivan led more rebel forces now pouring in from across the colony.
+They first surrounded the governor's residence, but violence was avoided there, as Wentworth complied with their demands.
+That evening, December 15th, they returned to the fort and seized all the arms and supplies, including some cannons.
+This action resulted in the Americans capturing some loot, a tangible gain.
+This included about sixty muskets, sixteen cannons, and one hundred barrels of valuable powder.
+The gunpowder was quickly transported inland and distributed among various armed groups in New Hampshire.
+Some of it may have reached the Patriots around Boston.
+In a land starved for ammunition, this was a small treasure desperately needed.

 Gunpowder from the fort moved inland over ice